baldurbjarnason/basic-beautiful-buildless/README.md

 There is a diversity of lightweight static site generators available.
 My personal favourite -- the one I used to make this site -- is [_Eleventy_](https://www.11ty.dev/)  but there's one in every programming language.

 Static site builders handle HTML and markup quite well.
 That's what they do.
-Even CSS can be handled quite well by many of them.
+Even CSS -- at least CSS of the complexity a small site needs -- can be handled quite well by many of them.

 But as soon as you need to add scripting things get quite complicated.